FoxXix/L13Bot/README.md

 ### Build

 This assumes you already have a working Go environment setup and that DiscordGo is correctly installed on your system.
+If not go [here to install GO](https://go.dev/doc/install) and follow instructions [here](https://pkg.go.dev/github.com/bwmarrin/discordgo#section-readme) to setup DiscordGo.

 From within the L13Bot folder, run the below command to compile the project.